-- general LNG shipping market conditions and trends, including spot and multi-year charter rates, ship values, factors affecting supply and demand of LNG and LNG shipping, including geopolitical events, technological advancements and opportunities for the profitable operations of LNG carriers; - fluctuations in charter hire rates, vessel utilization and vessel values; - our ability to secure new multi-year charters at economically attractive rates; - our ability to maximize the use of our vessels, including the re-deployment or disposition of vessels which are not operating under multi-year charters, including the risk that certain of our vessels may no longer have the latest technology at such time which may impact our ability to secure employment for such vessels as well as the rate at which we can charter such vessels; - changes in our operating expenses, including crew wages, maintenance, dry-docking and insurance costs and bunker prices; - number of off-hire days and dry-docking requirements including our ability to complete scheduled dry-dockings on time and within budget; - planned capital expenditures and availability of capital resources to fund capital expenditures; - business disruptions resulting from measures taken to reduce the spread of COVID-19, including possible delays due to the quarantine of vessels and crew, as well as government-imposed shutdowns; - fluctuations in prices for crude oil, petroleum products and natural gas, including LNG; - fluctuations in exchange rates, especially the U.S. dollar and Euro; - our ability to expand our portfolio by acquiring vessels through our drop-down pipeline with GasLog or by acquiring other assets from third parties; - our ability to leverage GasLog's relationships and reputation in the shipping industry and the ability of GasLog to maintain longterm relationships with major energy companies and major LNG producers, marketers and consumers to obtain new charter contracts;
+- general LNG shipping market conditions and trends, including spot and multi-year charter rates, ship values, factors affecting supply and demand of LNG and LNG shipping, including geopolitical events, technological advancements and opportunities for the profitable operations of LNG carriers; - fluctuations in charter hire rates, vessel utilization and vessel values; - our ability to secure new multi-year charters at economically attractive rates; - our ability to maximize the use of our vessels, including the re-deployment or disposition of vessels which are not operating under multi-year charters, including the risk that certain of our vessels may no longer have the latest technology at such time which may impact our ability to secure employment for such vessels as well as the rate at which we can charter such vessels; - changes in our operating expenses, including crew wages, maintenance, dry-docking and insurance costs and bunker prices; - number of off-hire days and dry-docking requirements including our ability to complete scheduled dry-dockings on time and within budget; - planned capital expenditures and availability of capital resources to fund capital expenditures; - the duration and effects of COVID-19 and any other pandemics on our workforce, business, operations and financial condition; - fluctuations in prices for crude oil, petroleum products and natural gas, including LNG; - fluctuations in exchange rates, especially the U.S. dollar and Euro; - our response to GasLog's non-binding proposal to acquire all of the outstanding common units representing limited partner interests of the Partnership not already beneficially owned by GasLog, and any potential resulting transaction; - our ability to expand our portfolio by acquiring vessels through our drop-down pipeline with GasLog or by acquiring other assets from third parties;

-- GasLog's relationships with its employees and ship crews, its ability to retain key employees and provide services to us, and the availability of skilled labor, ship crews and management; - changes in the ownership of our charterers; - our customers' performance of their obligations under our time charters and other contracts; - our future operating performance, financial condition, liquidity and cash available for distributions; - our distribution policy and our ability to make cash distributions on our units or the impact of changes to cash distributions on our financial position; - our ability to obtain debt and equity financing on acceptable terms to fund capital expenditures, acquisitions and other corporate activities, funding by banks of their financial commitments and our ability to meet our restrictive covenants and other obligations under our credit facilities; - future, pending or recent acquisitions of ships or other assets, business strategy, areas of possible expansion and expected capital spending; - risks inherent in ship operation, including the discharge of pollutants; - any malfunction or disruption of information technology systems and networks that our operations rely on or any impact of a possible cybersecurity event; - the expected cost of and our ability to comply with environmental and regulatory requirements related to climate change, including regulatory requirements with respect to emissions of air pollutants and greenhouse gases, as well as future changes in such requirements or other actions taken by regulatory authorities, governmental organizations, classification societies and standards imposed by our charterers applicable to our business; - potential disruption of shipping routes due to accidents, diseases, pandemics, political events, piracy or acts by terrorists; - · potential liability from future litigation; and - other factors discussed in "Item 3.
+- our ability to leverage GasLog's relationships and reputation in the shipping industry and the ability of GasLog to maintain longterm relationships with major energy companies and major LNG producers, marketers and consumers to obtain new charter contracts; - GasLog's relationships with its employees and ship crews, its ability to retain key employees and provide services to us, and the availability of skilled labor, ship crews and management; - changes in the ownership of our charterers; - our customers' performance of their obligations under our time charters and other contracts; - our future operating performance, financial condition, liquidity and cash available for distributions; - our distribution policy and our ability to make cash distributions on our units or the impact of changes to cash distributions on our financial position; - our ability to obtain debt and equity financing on acceptable terms to fund capital expenditures, acquisitions and other corporate activities, funding by banks of their financial commitments and our ability to meet our restrictive covenants and other obligations under our credit facilities; - future, pending or recent acquisitions of ships or other assets, business strategy, areas of possible expansion and expected capital spending; - risks inherent in ship operation, including the discharge of pollutants; - any malfunction or disruption of information technology systems and networks that our operations rely on or any impact of a possible cybersecurity event; - the expected cost of and our ability to comply with environmental and regulatory requirements related to climate change, including regulatory requirements with respect to emissions of air pollutants and greenhouse gases, as well as future changes in such requirements or other actions taken by regulatory authorities, governmental organizations, classification societies and standards imposed by our charterers applicable to our business; - potential disruption of shipping routes due to accidents, diseases, pandemics, political events, piracy or acts by terrorists; - potential liability from future litigation; and - other factors discussed in "Item 3.
 Key Information-D. Risk Factors" of this annual report.